oxy-Op/owo-selfbot/README.md

 When you reach the miner webpage, you'll find several categories for configuration:

-- **Config**: Configure accounts, channels, and commands.
-- **Authorization**: Configure authorization options.
-- **General**: Configure general information.
+### Config
+Configures Accounts, Channels, and Commands.
+Contains the following options:

+- **Tokens**: Token Authorization of Discord accounts in a text file.
+- **Channels**: Requires Discord Server Channel IDs.
+- **Commands**: Owo Bot Commands.

+### Authorization
+Configures options relating to authorization.
+Contains the following options:

+- **Miners to Start**: Type a number to specify how many miners you want to start (0 for 1 and so on, maximum 99).
+- **Captcha Key**: Captcha API key provided by your vendor.
+- **Owners**: Discord User IDs of owners.
+Owners have full access to miner commands.

+### General
+Configures General Information.
+Contains the following options:

+- **Server ID**: Server ID of the mining server.
+- **Solver Role ID**: Role ID of the solvers who manually solve captchas.
+- **Log Channel ID**: Channel ID for sending logs.
+- **Unlock Commands Channel ID**: Channel ID for sending unlock commands.
+- **Manual Captcha Solving Channel ID**: Channel ID for users with solver roles to send commands for manual captcha solving.
+- **Delay**: Define the delay range between sending messages.

+### Commands Configuration
+Configures In-Built Commands Information.
+Contains the following options:

+- **Start command**: Define the in-built start command.
+- **Stop command**: Define the in-built stop command.
+- **Start command for single miner**: Define the in-built start command for a single miner.
+- **Stop command for single miner**: Define the in-built stop command for a single miner.
+- **Owo DM Command**: Define the in-built command to Direct Message OwO Bot.
-- **Commands Configuration**: Set up in-built commands.
+- **Invoke Command**: Define the in-built command to use custom commands.

 ## Disclaimer

 Please use Oxerator responsibly and in compliance with Discord's Terms of Service.
 Respect Discord's rules and guidelines when automating actions with this tool.
+Note that automating Owo Bot is against Discord's Terms of Service, and Oxerator is intended for educational purposes only.

 ## Precautions